dvdsmpsn/ibm-connect-2016-examples/community-app/README.md

 If you are unsure, https://apps.collabservnext.com/appregistry/api/v1/extensions?limit=500 is the source of truth.

+### `payload.defId` in your app JSON should be a unique identifier
-Also, if you accidentally add 2 or more apps with the same `defId`, things do not go well in the UI, so go to https://apps.collabservnext.com/appregistry/api/v1/extensions?limit=500, find the `extid` and delete the excess apps (see below).
+Also, if you accidentally add 2 or more apps with the same `payload.defId`, things do not go well in the UI, so go to https://apps.collabservnext.com/appregistry/api/v1/extensions?limit=500, find the `extid` and delete the excess apps (see below).

 ## Installing Wolfenstein 3D